A Guide to the 10 Best Themed Afternoon Teas in London

 The pros: It's a fun way to see a bit of London, and you get to go home with a souvenir travel mug (since you're on a moving bus, your tea isn't served in normal tea cups!).

-The cons: You are moving throughout your tea, so be careful when trying to spread the jam on your scones!
+The cons: London traffic can be rough, so there might be lots of stopping/starting – so be careful when trying to spread the jam on your scones!
 The buses also have very weak air conditioning, so be prepared for it to be warm if you catch London during a heat wave like I did.
 I also found it difficult to hear the recorded guide because of course everyone on the bus was chatting over their tea!

 Who this tea is best for: A couple on a day-date, or a group of girl friends looking for a fun day out.
 I also think it's fun for solo travelers, since the bus tour portion is cool even if you're on your own.
 (Note though that if you're booking the B Bus direct, you'll need to call to book a solo table.)